 By implementing these tooth brushing games and tricks, your children will have much better oral hygiene.

 Just remember that good oral hygiene doesn’t happen overnight.
-So, be patient with your kids and yourself when it comes to their oral hygiene.
+So, be patient with your kids and yourself regarding their oral hygiene.

 The long-term goal should be to set up an oral hygiene routine that they can one day implement without your help.